| King Ranch was founded

 stood up to them, but after they left her family feared for their lives.
 They

-Rosendo, Maria H. and Polonio lived in Falfurrias , Texas for the rest of their lives.
-They
+Rosendo, Maria H. and Polonio lived in Falfurrias , Texas Mexico U.S.

 Rosendo was a quiet and dignified gentleman with an enterprising spirit.
 He was